 As long as you don’t expect too much depth from it, you won’t be disappointed using it as a channel.

 The lunatic asylum of the internet.

 Seriously, Twitter is like stumbling into the world’s most random party because everyone is talking about everything at the same time.

 It’s a great place to keep in touch with live trends and thought leaders.
-You can build up a following on Twitter if you’re able to share content that’s responsive, clever or funny.
+You can gain followers with content that’s clever or funny.

 But remember, Twitter’s fast moving and often chaotic.
 You have to be prepared for anything.
-There will be many people who will disagree with what you say, just for the sake of disagreeing.
+There’ll always be people who’ll disagree with what you say, no matter how reasonable you sound.

-You want to drive follows from real genuine users.
-And definitely, avoid any schemes that involve buying followers.
-Those schemes never work out well.
+You want to drive follows from genuine users.
+And definitely, avoid schemes that involve buying followers.
+Those never work out well.

 But most ‘normal’ consumers treat brands and companies they see on Twitter with some wariness.
 The same way they stay away from that crazy drunk guy shouting at everybody on the way home.